steliosCharizanis/find_recipe_app/README.md

 ##### 5. Start Webpack dev server

-You can start the rails server using the command given below.
+You can start the webpack react dev server using the command given below.

 ```bash
 ./bin/webpack-dev-server